ZijianWang1125/Stock-Market-Sentiment-Analysis/README.md

    Fine-tune a Chinese BERT model enhanced with a fully connected layer to output sentiment probabilities.

 3. **Web Scraping:**
-   Utilize Beautiful Soup to scrape financial forum posts and comments from 东方财富网-上证指数吧 within the target date range.
+   Utilize Beautiful Soup to scrape financial forum posts and comments from EastMoney-Shanghai Securities Composite index (SSEC) forum吧 within the target date range.

 4. **Sentiment Calculation:**
    For each piece of scraped text, compute a sentiment score using the fine-tuned BERT model.